-This is something everybody struggles with at first when they are new to Lightroom.
+This is something everybody struggles with at first when they are new to Lightroom Classic.
 It takes time to work out the best way to use Collections and Collections Sets.
-Plus, everybody is different, and Lightroom is very flexible, so there is no one best way to use Collections.
+Plus, everybody is different, and Lightroom Classic is flexible, so there’s no one best way to use Collections.
 Just the way that works best for you.

 Let’s look at some of the options.